ryuuji06/automatic-speech-recognition/README.md

  - more recently, end-to-end convolutional models have been showing promising results for ASR, such as Wav2letter [6] and Jasper [7];
  - also recently, transformers (attention-based models) have also shown good results in speech recognition task, such as with Conformer [8].

+## About this implementation

 In this test, I use the RNN-CTC algorithm.
+Inspired on [9].
+Dataset Librispeech.

 One difficulty faced when implemented such systems is the vocabulary size to be recognized.
 To simplify this issue, the implemented system recognizes a sequence of characters (letters), rather than using words as recognition units, as usually done.
 As well-known, in English, the pronounce of a letter varies a lot, specially vowels.
 However, we expect that the sequential learn of RNN can incorporate some orthographical characteristics of the English language.

-## About the Model

 Only RNN layers.